 - Commission independent third party audits of their due diligence measures

 - Report publicly on their findings

-By putting these measures in place, companies can help to create a mining sector in eastern DRC that brings real benefit to the people who live there.
+By putting these measures in place, companies can help to create a mining sector in eastern DRC and other conflict-affected regions that brings real benefit to the people who live there.
 A due diligence-based approach to sourcing minerals and metals is not about imposing blanket bans on trade; it is about ensuring that business does not perpetuate armed violence, serious human rights abuses and other crimes.

 - 08.07.2010 | Do No Harm: A guide for companies sourcing from the DRC